The Green Glossary: Common Sustainability Terms, Defined

 Or, post consumer recycled material (often plastic).
 When we recycle an item, its materials are broken down and reused to make new products, eliminating the waste it’d create if it simply went to decompose in a landfill (which, by the way, can take hundreds of years).
 Products that are made with PCR use less virgin plastic and don’t create as much waste.
-Versed’s product lineup is currently 40% PCR by weight, and any products that aren’t currently made with PCR but can be will soon transition.
+Versed’s product lineup is currently 50% PCR by weight.

 PEG stands for Polyethylene Glycol, a type of microplastic derived from petroleum that can pollute our oceans and harm marine life.

 You’ve probably seen the words PET or PETE on a plastic bottle at some point or another.
 Polyethylene terephthalate (PET) is a type of polyester used in #1 plastic packaging.
 PET became popular in the 1970s for being light, inexpensive, and recyclable.
 But recycling rates remain low (only 9% of plastic gets recycled) and PET bottles create 100x more emissions than glass versions.

 When a product is created using waste left behind during the manufacturing process (also known as post-industrial or pre-consumer waste), it was made using post industrial recycled content.
 For example, scraps or ‘pinch-off’ left behind from creating a plastic jug can be saved and used to manufacture something else.

 A type of synthetic material made from polymers (like polyethylene).
 Plastic material is moldable, cheap, and lightweight but has a detrimental effect on the environment since it does not easily break down.
 In fact, it takes over 450 years for a single plastic bottle to decompose.
 There are 7 types of plastics that you’ll see labeled with a resin identification number (that engraving found within a triangle on the bottom of your plastics).